Arianit Ferati: 2015–16 period

 Ferati in the 2015–16 season was promoted directly to the first team of VfB Stuttgart.
 On 31 July 2015, he made his debut with second team in a 1–3 home defeat against Preußen Münster after being named in the starting line-up.

 On 29 August 2015, Ferati was named as a first team substitute for the first time in a league match against Eintracht Frankfurt.
-His debut with first team came fourteen days later in a 2–1 away defeat against Hertha BSC after coming on as a substitute at 79th minute in place of Daniel Didavi.
+His debut with first team came fourteen days later in a 2–1 away defeat against Hertha BSC after coming on as a substitute in the 79th minute in place of Daniel Didavi.

 Hamburger SV

 Joining the team and loan to Fortuna Düsseldorf

 On 1 July 2016, Ferati signed a four-year contract with Bundesliga club Hamburger SV and was loaned out for a season to the 2.
 Bundesliga club Fortuna Düsseldorf.
 On 29 August 2016, he was named as a Fortuna Düsseldorf substitute for the first time in a league match against 1.
 FC Kaiserslautern.
-His debut with Fortuna Düsseldorf came fourteen days later in a 1–1 home draw against Greuther Fürth after coming on as a substitute at 57th minute in place of Axel Bellinghausen.
+His debut with Fortuna Düsseldorf came fourteen days later in a 1–1 home draw against Greuther Fürth after coming on as a substitute in the 57th minute in place of Axel Bellinghausen.

 Loan at Erzgebirge Aue

 On 8 June 2017, Ferati joined 2.
 Bundesliga side Erzgebirge Aue, on a season-long loan.
-Two month later, he made his debut in a 0–2 home defeat against his former team Fortuna Düsseldorf after coming on as a substitute at 73rd minute in place of Calogero Rizzuto.
+Two month later, he made his debut in a 0–2 home defeat against his former team Fortuna Düsseldorf after coming on as a substitute in the 73rd minute in place of Calogero Rizzuto.